IBM/itz-support-public/IBM-On-premise/IBM-On-premise-Runbooks/configure-second-disk.md

   `- 1:0:1:0 sdb 8:16 active ready running
 ```

-You can see a new multipath device mpathb is now available.
+You can see a new multipath device mpathb is available.

 :point_up: If a new multipath device does not appear even after scanning with `rescan-scsi-bus.sh -a`, reboot the system